Get assistance from a career development specialist

 - Building effective job search and networking skills

 - LinkedIn best practices

 - Career assessments to help you identify your strengths, skills, values and interests

 - Don't have a resume yet, or need help making yours more effective?

 - Not sure what you want to do when you graduate?
 Need help finding suitable career paths for your degree?

 - Want to better understand your strengths, communication style, personality and interests, and how they can help you find a job you'll love?

 If you're looking for help with the job search or finding potential career paths, an advisor is here to help.
 They can work with you to build a career development plan, improve your resume, prepare for an interview, and much more.

 For in-depth support, we recommend booking an appointment on Elevate for a time slot that's suitable for you.

-Career development specialists are available on Zoom during these hours:
+Looking for online career support?
+Career development advisors are available on Zoom during these hours: